openhab/openhab-docs/developers/osgi/osgi.md

 ## Important Definitions

 **bundle** - a unit of modularization, defined by the OSGi framework.
 A bundle is comprised of Java classes and other resources, which together can provide functions to end users.
-For more detailed definition - [OSGi Service Platform Core Specification, Chapter 3.2][OSGi-Core]
+For more detailed definition - [OSGi Core Release 7, Chapter 3.2: Bundles][OSGi-core]

 **service** - any object that is registered in the OSGi Service Registry and can be looked up using its interface name(s).
-Definition - [OSGi Service Platform Core Specification, Chapter 5.1][OSGi-Core]
+Definition - [OSGi Core Release 7, Chapter 5.2: Services][OSGi-core]

 **manifest** - descriptive information about the bundle, contained in its JAR file